Skip to main content Skip to navigation

 My Research

 In my research, I aim to use associative transcriptomics to understand the genetic variation of onions.
-This means using a novel technique to understand the genetics that underpin important traits.
+This means using a novel technique to understand the genetics that underpin important traits, to hopefully aid in the improvement of onions as a crop.

 Originally developed in Brassica napus by Harper et. al in 2012, previous studies have successfully used the associative transcriptomics approach in other crops such as wheat and rice bean.
-I aim to adapt the approach to investigate the genetic diversity of onion accessions at the UKVGB, potentially mapping desirable traits such as bulb shape, colour and size, including some potential influence by commercial partners.
+I aim to adapt the approach to investigate the genetic diversity of onion accessions at the UKVGB, potentially mapping desirable traits such as rate of growth and shelf life.

 Dr Charlotte Allender - Primary Supervisor